 Bugs in particular disdains pants, but not skirts and dresses.

 Lampshaded on The Looney Tunes Show episode "Jailbird and Jailbunny" when people keep pointing out that Porky Pig has no pants, and Porky seems embarrassed enough to buy a pair.
 Porky is a particularly notable example seeing as pigs have relatively little hair on their bodies.

 Daffy Duck becomes one in episode "Peel of Fortune" when he claims that he wears "mall pants" at malls to show respect, but no "mall shirts" because malls don't deserve that much respect.
 When he accidentally loses the pants, he covers himself in embarrassment, even though he normally goes around naked all the time.

 The female gorilla from the Looney Tunes cartoon "Apes of Wrath" wears a pink skirt that looks just like Dot Warner's skirt.

-Not to mention in "The Super Speedy Cider Squeezy 6000", when Rainbow Dash yanks the covers off Fluttershy, and Fluttershy immediately covers her non-existent breasts with her front hooves while blushing furiously.
+In "The Super Speedy Cider Squeezy 6000", when Rainbow Dash yanks the covers off Fluttershy, Fluttershy immediately covers her non-existent breasts with her front hooves while blushing furiously.

 The Mouse King from The Nutcracker Prince movie is considered this trope as he wears a cape, a crown and an armor plate.